mohitjain/mohitjain/_posts/2013-01-06-routers-in-backbone-js-learning-backbone-js.md

 {% endhighlight %}

-So if we open index.html in browser we will see a string as specified in the browser.
+So if we open index.html in the browser we will see a string as specified in the browser.
 Something like this.
-(Please make sure you check url from the screenshot ie file://localhost/Users/mohit/projects/codebeerstartups/routes\_in\_backbonejs/index.html )
+(Please make sure you check URL from the screenshot ie file://localhost/Users/mohit/projects/codebeerstartups/routes\_in\_backbonejs/index.html )

 ![routes in backbone js 1](/wp-content/uploads/2013/01/routes-in-backbone-js-1.png?fit=733,229)

 ## Adding a hash tag route

-Ok lets move ahead and add a route for hash tag.
+Ok, lets move ahead and add a route for the hash tag.

 {% highlight javascript %}

 App.Router = Backbone.Router.extend({
     routes: {
         '': 'index',
         'show': 'show'
     },

     index: function(){
         $(document.body).append("Index route has been called..");
     },

     show: function(){
         $(document.body).append("Show route has been called..");
     },

 });

 {% endhighlight %}

-So if we open index.html in browser we will see a string as specified in the browser.
+So if we open index.html in the browser we will see a string as specified in the browser.
 Something like this.
-(Please make sure you check url from the screenshot ie
+(Please make sure you check URL from the screenshot ie

      file://localhost/Users/mohit/projects/codebeerstartups/routes\_in\_backbonejs/index.html#show )

 ![routes in backbone js 2](/wp-content/uploads/2013/01/routes-in-backbone-js-21.png?fit=758,155)

-Ok Lets add a better route for show.
+Ok, Lets add a better route for the show.
 Think about this.
 You want to say show/1 or show/2 or show/3 and based upon the number you want to display something.
-Here is how you can do something like that..
+Here is how you can do something like that.

 ## Passing a param in the route

 {% highlight javascript %}

 App.Router = Backbone.Router.extend({
     routes: {
         '': 'index',
         'show/:id': 'show'
     },

     index: function(){
         $(document.body).append("Index route has been called..");
     },

     show: function(id){
         $(document.body).append("Show route has been called.. with id equals : "   id);
     },

 });

 {% endhighlight %}

-So if we open index.html in browser we will see a string as specified in the browser.
+So if we open index.html in the browser we will see a string as specified in the browser.
 Something like this.
-(Please make sure you check url from the screenshot ie
+(Please make sure you check URL from the screenshot ie

     file://localhost/Users/mohit/projects/codebeerstartups/routes\_in\_backbonejs/index.html#show/3 )

 ![routes in backbone js 3](/wp-content/uploads/2013/01/routes-in-backbone-js-3.png?fit=894,214)

-Ok if I want to specify something like: #download/3/12/23 in this case the above id routes will not work.
-So to handle that, take a look on this..
+Ok if I want to specify something like #download/3/12/23 in this case the above id routes will not work.
+So to handle that, take a look on this.

 {% highlight javascript %}

 App.Router = Backbone.Router.extend({
     routes: {
         '': 'index',
         'show/:id': 'show',
         'download/*random': 'download'
     },

     index: function(){
         $(document.body).append("Index route has been called..");
     },

     show: function(id){
         $(document.body).append("Show route has been called.. with id equals : "   id);
     },

     download: function(random){
         $(document.body).append("download route has been called.. with random equals : "   random);
     }

 });
 {% endhighlight %}

-So if we open index.html in browser we will see a string as specified in the browser.
+So if we open index.html in a browser we will see a string as specified in the browser.
 Something like this.
-(Please make sure you check url from the screenshot ie
+(Please make sure you check URL from the screenshot ie

 {% highlight javascript %}